6.7.11

 JULIE: Yeah, she’s a spectacle, that’s for sure.
 What else do you listen to?
 Well, you said you like Goldfrapp?

 TOYAH: Love Goldfrapp.
-I’ve loved them since … is it "Felt Mountain"?
-The voice it’s just so extraordinary and again beautiful writing technique.
+I’ve loved them since … is it (the album) "Felt Mountain"?
+(2000) The voice is just so extraordinary and again a beautiful writing technique.
 So a big, big fan.
-I mainly listen to people – women - like Goldfrapp, like Kate Bush – Is Tori Amos a big name in America?
+I mainly listen to women like Goldfrapp, Kate Bush.
+Is Tori Amos a big name in America?

 TOYAH: I’m pleased because I think she’s great.
 The critics here give her a really spiteful time.
 But that gives me strength because they give me spiteful time too!